ublue-os/website/docs/blog/posts/bazzite-buzz-03.md

 ![](https://hackmd.io/_uploads/BJm93mSka.png)
 <p style="text-align: center;font-weight: bold">Type "just" in a host terminal to see a list of custom convenience commands.</p>
 <hr>

+Welcome to Bazzite Buzz #3!
+[Bazzite](https://universal-blue.org/images/bazzite/) is a custom image of Fedora 38 designed to bring the best in Linux gaming to your PC and handheld devices.
+This newsletter highlights all the work we are working on over the past few weeks.
+If you are new to a Universal Blue project here's some back filler: These images follow the [continuous delivery](https://continuousdelivery.com/) methodology of development.
+That means we're constantly adding new things, so let's get started!

 **IMPORTANT:** Nvidia GPU users should recreate the `bazzite-arch` Distrobox container.
 Open a host terminal and enter: `just install-bazzite-arch` to do this.
 The issue stemmed from missing 32-bit libraries that require the user to remake the container.
 As a result of this, it unfortunately means this fix requires manual intervention.
 <hr>